hoangsonha/swp391_BE/README.md

 mvn spring-boot:run
 ```

-### To view Swagger 3 API docs
+### To view Swagger 3 API

-Run the server and browse to
+Run the server and browse to https://diamondshopproject.azurewebsites.net/swagger-ui/index.html
+Run the development and browse to http://localhost:8080/swagger-ui/index.html

 ### Main function